Subscribe To Get Your Free E-Book "Cultivating Deep Awareness"

 She had been following Buddha’s teaching for many years, even before her marriage to the king.
-The king wanted to meet the Buddha in person, and nowadays, see what the fuss is all about.
+The king was curious and wanted to meet the Buddha in person, and as they say nowadays, see what the fuss is all about.

 King had heard lots of praises about Buddha from his wife, and he was eager to learn from him.
-On knowing that the Buddha had agreed to come, the wife asked the king to greet Buddha personally when he enters the kingdom.
+On knowing that the Buddha had agreed to come, the wife asked the king to greet Buddha personally as he reached the kingdom’s gates.

-The king agreed and asked his wife, “I’m meet Buddha for the first time; what should I offer him when I welcome him at the gates of our kingdom?
-I have a very precious gem that has been for generations a part of my family.
+The king agreed and asked his wife, “I’m meeting Buddha for the first time; what should I offer him?
+I have a very precious gem that has been with us for many generations.
 Will he be pleased if I offer him this lustrous gem as a gift?
-Will he accept it?”.
+Will he accept it?”

 The wife knowing the Buddha, suggested that it would be better if the king offered him a fresh lotus flower from the pond instead of the gem.
-But the king was hesitant on the gem.
+But the king was unconvinced and hesitant on offering the gem.

-He said to his wife, “I’m sure Buddha will appreciate me for offering him something so valuable that I have not deemed anybody in this world to be worthy of its possession.”
+He said to his wife, “I’m sure Buddha will appreciate receiving something so valuable that I have not deemed anybody in this world to be worthy of its possession.”
 Still, this did not convince the wife.
-Finally, the king decided to offer both the gem and lotus flower.
+Finally, seeing that his wife was hung up on giving the lotus, the king decided to offer both.

 When Buddha arrived, the king graciously welcomed him and offered the gem.
-Seeing the gem, the Buddha said, “Drop it!”.
+Seeing the gem, the Buddha said, “Drop it!”
 The king was shocked to see such a reaction from Buddha.
-Such disrespect towards something that so valuable to him.
+He wondered why Buddha was so displeased with being offered something so valuable.

 He said, “Oh, great Buddha!
 Perhaps you have not carefully looked at what I’m offering you here.
-This gem is one of the most things in the world.
-It has been a part of my generates for many ages.
+This is one of the finest gems in the world.
+It is a part of our legacy and has been in the generation for many ages.
 Why do you insult me?
 Don’t you appreciate what I’m giving up to honor your presence?”.

-The Buddha smiled and said, “I did not ask you to drop the objects that you were carrying in your hands, but the mental images of them you were holding in your mind”.
+The Buddha smiled and said, “I did not ask you to drop the objects that you were carrying in your hands, but the mental images of them you hold in your mind.”

 Buddha told him to drop the facade, the false image that he had so strongly identified within his mind.
-He said that there’s no king, no popper, no wealthy, no poor, no right, no wrong, no fool, and no learned once you empty your mind.
+He said that there’s no king, popper, wealthy, poor, right, wrong, fool, and learned once you empty your mind.

-If you think about it, the gem that the king was holding on to was nothing more than a generational burden.
+If you think about it, the gem that the king held on to was nothing more than a generational burden.
 All our lives, we are brainwashed by our caretakers, teachers, and society to believe in false ideas of self-worth.

-And in this journey, we forget who we are and what we want in life.
+And somewhere along the way, we forget who we are and what we want in life.
 We lose ourselves to the conditioning of the past.
-And we keep carrying this burden hoping that it will bring us joy and happiness, but the real happiness comes when we awaken ourselves to the absolute truth.
+And we continue to keep this burden, hoping that it will bring us joy and happiness.
+Real happiness comes when we awaken ourselves to the absolute truth.

 It’s all about dropping the facade and being yourself.
-It’s about developing the mindfulness to accept yourself with all the imperfections, limitations, and shortcomings you think you have.
-The moment you put awareness to these imperfections and limitations, you realize they were never there in the first place.
-So as the Buddha said, “DROP IT!”.
+It’s about developing the mindfulness to accept yourself with all the imperfections, limitations, and shortcomings.
+The moment you place awareness to these imperfections and limitations, you realize you were never these in the first place.
+So as the Buddha said, “DROP IT!”

-Developing self-awareness requires deep inner inquiry of who you are.
-It is about accepting your shortcomings and the way you are.
-Self-awareness has different levels of reality, and each of them is realized layer-by-layer as we gain the ability to go deep within.
+Developing self-awareness requires deep inner inquiry into your true nature.
+Self-awareness has different levels of reality, and each of them is realized layer-by-layer as we gain the ability to go deeper.

-Without having a clear understanding of your afflictions, you can never overcome them.
+Without having a clear understanding of our afflictions, we can never overcome them.
 It requires deep introspection and self-reflection.
-Practicing mindfulness meditation can help you with that.
+Practicing mindfulness meditation can be helpful.

 Mindfulness is the practice of bringing your awareness to the present moment and observing the contents of your mind without creating any reaction or judgment.
 Only in the present moment will your awareness shine on the essence of who you truly are.

 For me, this was a great revelation.
-It helped me understand how I had created a strong identification with an idea of success based on a limited number of parameters.
+It helped me understand how I had created a strong identification with an idea of success based on a limited number of factors that were not in my control.
 I was deluding myself by thinking that money and fame are the answers to a happy and fulfilling life.

 Who creates these barriers?
 The thoughts and feelings that you’ve identified with.
 What Rumi says here is that you have mistaken yourself to be something you’re not.